Atmospheric observations

 LIDAR

-LidarLIDAR is an acronym for 'Light Detection and Ranging', and uses the same principle as RADAR, but using a laser beam instead of radio waves.
+LiDAR is an acronym for 'Light Detection and Ranging', and uses the same principle as radar, but using a laser beam instead of radio waves.

 Using a laser allows reflections to be detected by much smaller particles, and provides a profile of atmospheric composition up to an altitude of 30km.
-Our Cimel CE 370-2 micropulse Lidar is also mounted on a robotic mount to allow the Lidar to be pointed remotely from the College Lane campus in Hatfield.
+Our Cimel CE 370-2 micropulse Lidar is kept in a bespoke housing that enables it to be remotely operated by researchers at the College Lane campus in Hatfield.

 One motivation is to make observations of volcanic ash from future eruptions, as the particles are too small for radar and can only otherwise be detected by flying instruments through the ash itself.